Actually: Release and promotion

-Actually was released on 7 September 1987 by Parlophone in the United Kingdom and by EMI Manhattan in the United States and Canada.
+Actually was released on 7 September 1987, debuting at number two on the UK Albums Chart behind Michael Jackson's Bad.
+It was in the top 40 for 42 consecutive weeks, with 15 weeks in the top 10.
+It is the only Pet Shop Boys album to be certified triple platinum by BPI.

+Actually was also certified platinum in seven other countries, including Germany where sales exceeded 500,000 (see Certifications and sales).
+In the United States, Actually peaked at number 25 and spent 45 weeks on the Billboard 200, selling over 750,000 copies with a gold certification.

+Actually produced four UK top 10 singles: the number-one single "It's a Sin", "Rent", "What Have I Done to Deserve This?"—which peaked at number two in both the UK and US and led to a resurgence of interest in Dusty Springfield's earlier work—and another UK number one in April 1988 with a remixed version of the song "Heart".

 In television commercials for the release, Lowe and Tennant were shown in black tie, blank-faced against a white background.
 The former seems unimpressed by a radio DJ-style Alan 'Fluff' Freeman voiceover listing their previous hits and new singles from Actually, while the latter eventually "gets bored" and yawns, with the image then freezing to create, roughly, the album's cover shot.

-Actually spawned four UK top 10 singles: the number-one single "It's a Sin", "Rent", "What Have I Done to Deserve This?"—a duet with fellow Parlophone artist Dusty Springfield, which peaked at number two in both the UK and US and led to a resurgence of interest in Springfield's earlier work—and another UK number one in April 1988 with a remixed version of the song "Heart".

 During this period Pet Shop Boys also completed a full-length motion picture called It Couldn't Happen Here.
 Featuring songs by the duo, it was most famous for containing the video for "Always on My Mind" (starring Joss Ackland as a blind priest), which—while not on Actually—was released as a single during this period.

-Actually was re-released in 2001 (as were most of the duo's albums up to that point) as Actually/Further Listening 1987–1988.
-The reissue was digitally remastered and included a second disc of B-sides, remixes done by Pet Shop Boys and previously unreleased material from around the time of the album's original release.
-Another re-release followed on 9 February 2009 under the title of Actually: Remastered, containing only the 10 tracks of the original release.
-With the 2009 re-release, the 2001 two-disc reissue was discontinued.
-On 2 March 2018, a new remastered two-disc Actually/Further Listening edition was released; the content remains the same as the 2001 edition.
+Actually was re-released in 2001 as Actually: Further Listening 1987–1988.
+The new version was digitally remastered and came with a second disc of B-sides and previously unreleased material from around the time of the album's original release.
+A remastered single-disc edition of Actually, containing only the 10 original tracks, was released in 2009.
+In 2018, a newly remastered edition of Actually: Further Listening 1987–1988 was released, with the same contents as the 2001 edition.